Why It Works

 Most of us think of baking soda as a leavening agent that helps our cakes and cookies to rise, but it can also function as a flavoring (most famously, in pretzels).
 It's a trick I've used with my gingersnaps and malted butterscotch cookies, as baking soda can improve Maillard browning in cookie dough, adding an extra dose of toastiness and crunch.
 Indeed, bumping up the soda in my recipe beyond what was strictly necessary for leavening did just that, giving my cookies a toasty flavor and color.

 Virtually all commercial speculoos, including Biscoff, include soy flour, likely as an emulsifier.
 Having lived in Japan, I know firsthand how delicious roasted soy flour can be, so I didn't want to brush it off as a strictly industrial thing.
 It's an ingredient I often use at home—I sprinkle it over vanilla ice cream and I add it to homemade graham crackers for an extra dose of nuttiness—so I decided to give it a try in my version of Biscoff as well.
 I found that even just a half-teaspoon improved the texture of my dough, and gave the finished cookies a slightly nutty aroma.
-Although roasted soy flour is cheap and easy to buy online (try Shirakiku Kinako soybean flour), I wouldn't say it's a make-or-break ingredient as much as a very tasty bonus, so don't sweat this one if you're not interested in having a whole bag on the shelf.
+Although roasted soy flour is cheap and easy to buy online (try Shirakiku Kinako soybean flour at Amazon), I wouldn't say it's a make-or-break ingredient as much as a very tasty bonus, so don't sweat this one if you're not interested in having a whole bag on the shelf.

 Putting It All Together